 In its fourth year, ESCom Scotland continues to develop as a community of practice comprised of individuals from science, policy and practice working on sustainable ecosystem management.

-Our annual (free) conference will focus on using the concept of ecosystem services in practice.
-Key notes will present recent work by SEPA and Forest Carbon Ltd using the ecosystem services framework to support sustainable ecosystem management, and will be followed by presentations and interactive workshops by community members.
+Our annual (free) conference focused on using the concept of ecosystem services in practice.
+Key notes presented recent work by SEPA and Forest Carbon Ltd using the ecosystem services framework to support sustainable ecosystem management, and was followed by presentations and interactive workshops by community members.

 Keynote Nicola Melville (SEPA): How ecosystem services support One World Prosperity

 SEPA is increasingly focused on the decisions that businesses, local authorities, land managers and investors make and how information on natural capital and ecosystem services can help inform their decisions.
 Nicola will introduce SEPA's One World Prosperity strategy, and explain how SEPA is building new partnerships to achieve change.